Create a “wet-dry” mask grid from shoreline data base

 gmt grdlandmask -R0/360/-90/90 -Dl -I1 -N0/1/2/3/4 -Glevels.nc -V

-The coastline database is GSHHG (formerly GSHHS) which is compiled from three sources: World Vector Shorelines (WVS), CIA World Data Bank II (WDBII), and Atlas of the Cryosphere (AC, for Antarctica only).
+The coastline database is GSHHG (formerly GSHHS) which is compiled from three sources: World Vector Shorelines (WVS, not including Antarctica), CIA World Data Bank II (WDBII), and Atlas of the Cryosphere (AC, for Antarctica only).
 Apart from Antarctica, all level-1 polygons (ocean-land boundary) are derived from the more accurate WVS while all higher level polygons (level 2-4, representing land/lake, lake/island-in-lake, and island-in-lake/lake-in-island-in-lake boundaries) are taken from WDBII.
 The Antarctica coastlines come in two flavors: ice-front or grounding line, selectable via the -A option.
 Much processing has taken place to convert WVS, WDBII, and AC data into usable form for GMT: assembling closed polygons from line segments, checking for duplicates, and correcting for crossings between polygons.
 The area of each polygon has been determined so that the user may choose not to draw features smaller than a minimum area (see -A); one may also limit the highest hierarchical level of polygons to be included (4 is the maximum).
 The 4 lower-resolution databases were derived from the full resolution database using the Douglas-Peucker line-simplification algorithm.
 The classification of rivers and borders follow that of the WDBII.
-See the GMT Cookbook and Technical Reference Appendix K for further details.
+See The Global Self-consistent, Hierarchical, High-resolution Geography Database (GSHHG) for further details.